youngnh/parsatron/README.md

 forms in order, but "throws away" all but the value of the last form.

     (run (ben-string) "4:spam") ;; => [\s \p \a \m]

-## Installation

-You can use The Parsatron by including `[the/parsatron "0.0.3"]` in your `project.clj` dependencies.
-It's available for download from Clojars.

 ## License